eristoddle/zen-notebook/README.md

 ## Update - 9/10/2016

 Well, I got busy after a while away.
 I am upgrading the code so I can create phone apps also.
 And then on to bug fixes and features.
+So currently on this branch, running the gulp commands will only run or build the example app until I get the Zen Notebook code updated for the new stack.

+The old version of the app using Angular 1 and Node Webkit will always be available on the `legacy-angular1-nodewebkit` branch.
+And last time I checked everything built correctly, but I will not be supporting that version.

+The new version will be able to open the data files of the old version.
+I am just changing the code stack.

 ## A Distraction Free Journal/Notebook/Diary for Writing Practice